-- To apply emphasis formatting (i.e. italic, bold, or strikethrough) to a variable, it must be enclosed in spaces (e.g. \ Text \). - 8.
-Optional: To display your company's logo in the top-left corner of the template, type or paste the public URL of the image in the Logo field.
+- 8. Optional: To display your company's logo in the top-left corner of the template, type or paste the public URL of the image in the Logo field.
 When inserting a custom logo in an email template, note that: - The logo must be saved in JPEG, JPG, or PNG format. - The image URL must end in .jpeg, .jpg, or .png.
-If a URL that does not end in one of these file extensions, the Logo field will display an error. - The ideal dimensions of the logo are 210 x 56px.
-If the image is larger or smaller, it will be reduced or enlarged in the template..
+If the URL does not end in one of these file extensions, the Logo field will display an error. - The ideal dimensions of the logo are 150 x 50 px.
+If the image is larger or smaller, it will be reduced or enlarged in the template.